UNITED TECHNOLOGIES RESEARCH CENTER

-- As used in paragraph (b) of this clause, the terms "subcontractor" and "sub-contractors" mean subcontractor(s) at any tier and the terms "vendor" and "vendors" mean vendor(s) at any tier.
+- As used in Paragraph (b) of this clause, the terms "subcontractor" and "sub-contractors" mean subcontractor(s) at any tier and the terms "vendor" and "vendors" mean vendor(s) at any tier.

 - TERMINATION FOR CONVENIENCE

-- Buyer may, by written notice, terminate performance or work under an order in whole or from time to time in part by written notice of termination, whereupon the Seller will stop work on the date and to the extent specified in the notice and terminate all orders and subcontracts to the extent they relate to the terminated work.
+- Buyer may, by written notice, terminate performance or work under an order in whole or from time to time in part by written notice of termination, whereupon the Contractor will stop work on the date and to the extent specified in the notice and terminate all orders and subcontracts to the extent they relate to the terminated work.

 - comply with the Buyer’s instruction regarding transfer and disposition of title to the possession of such work and material; and

-- Buyer will not make not payments for finished work, work in process, or raw material fabricated or procured by the Seller in excess of any order.
+- Buyer will not make payments for finished work, work in process, or raw material fabricated or procured by the Contractor in excess of any order.
 Notwithstanding the above, payments made under this clause shall not exceed the aggregate price specified in the order plus payments otherwise made or to be made.

 - Payment made under this clause will constitute the Buyer’s only liability in the event this order is terminated hereunder.

-- To the fullest extent permitted by law, Seller covenants and agrees at all times to protect, defend, hold harmless and indemnify Buyer and its affiliated companies and their respective directors, officers, employees, successors and assigns from and against any and all claims for loss, costs (including reasonable attorney’s fees), damage or injury and from and against any suits, actions, or legal proceedings of any kind brought against or sustained by Buyer, or such other parties by or on account of any person, persons, or entities, or on account of any personal injuries or property damage received or sustained by any person, persons, or entities including Buyer in any manner (howsoever arising, including but not limited to, by reason of negligence, breach of warranty, defect in design, material, workmanship, services, or otherwise, and even though strict liability be claimed), directly or indirectly caused by, incident to, or growing out of defects in the design, manufacture or materials used in the goods, or negligence in the manufacture or installation of the goods or any other services or the breach of any warranties contained in this agreement.
+- To the fullest extent permitted by law, Contractor covenants and agrees at all times to protect, defend, hold harmless and indemnify Buyer and its affiliated companies and subsidiaries and their respective directors, officers, employees, successors and assigns from and against any and all claims for loss, costs (including reasonable attorney’s fees), damage or injury and from and against any suits, actions, or legal proceedings of any kind brought against or sustained by Buyer, or such other parties by or on account of any person, persons, or entities, or on account of any personal injuries or property damage received or sustained by any person, persons, or entities including Buyer in any manner (howsoever arising, including but not limited to, by reason of negligence, breach of warranty, defect in design, material, workmanship, services, or otherwise, and even though strict liability be claimed), directly or indirectly caused by, incident to, or growing out of defects in the design, manufacture or materials used in the goods, or negligence in the manufacture or installation of the goods or any other Work or the breach of any warranties contained in this agreement.

 - cooperate in the defense of such claim,